sbills/Reddit_bot/README.md

 The bot will check its previous comments right before it goes to sleep and will delete any comments when the score reaches a certain threshold.

-The authentication file is the only one i didnt include in this repository becuase it has the login info for my bot.
-If you want to use or improve (please do) this bot, just make a file that states the username, password, and keys for reddit authentication through praw.
-If you dont have the keys go on reddit to apps and register
+The authentication file is empty and is ready for the information for your bot to be put into each field.